Jackson-Reed High School: Demographics

 As of the 2022-23 school year, Jackson-Reed serves 2,153 students.
 Jackson-Reed is the largest comprehensive public high school in the District.

 The Beacon, the school newspaper, described the school as "an integrated school, an unusual, precious, fragile organism, attacked from many sides" in December 1970.

-In 1955, 99% of Jackson-Reed students were white, and by the late 1960s, the school was still predominately white.
-A racial integration campaign occurred in the late 1960s and early 1970s.
+In 1955, 99% of Jackson-Reed students were white, and by the late 1960s, the school was still predominantly white.
+A campaign for racial integration occurred in the late 1960s and early 1970s.
 The school was 17% white by 1980.
 By 2012, there had been a decline in students from wealthier families; by then, many alternative options for schooling had appeared in the DCPS system.

-Attendance boundary
+Attendance boundaries

 Jackson-Reed primarily serves students in Ward 3.
-School boundaries encompass everything west of 16th Street, NW; all of southwest Washington north of the Anacostia River; and parts of Capitol Hill southeast.
-Neighborhoods include Adams Morgan, Georgetown, Glover Park, Chevy Chase, and Tenleytown.
+School boundaries encompass everything west of 16th Street, NW.

+Neighborhoods include Adams Morgan, Georgetown, Glover Park, Chevy Chase, Friendship Heights and Tenleytown.

 The following elementary schools feed into Jackson-Reed: